wizard-dreamer/TrueDoc/README.md

-Here’s a **clean, professional, GitHub-ready README** for your project.
-You can copy–paste this directly into `README.md`.

----

 # 📄 TrueDoc — Blockchain Document Verification System

 TrueDoc is a **blockchain-backed document verification system** that provides **proof of existence** for digital documents.